 In this post, i will discuss rows and pull ups/pull downs since they are a must in every resistance training routine.

 The back is one of those muscle groups that don’t get a lot of attention from trainees.
 The chest and the arms are always the “best sellers” when it comes to workouts.
 But the back is a little more complicated than just doing pull downs.
+When it comes to aesthethics, the shouder to waist/hip ratio has been determined as one of the most atractive features in men.
+This study shows that men with a better shoulder to hip ratio was correlated with a more sexually active life.

 The Back Anatomy